hawtio/hawtio/docs/GetStarted.md

 You can use hawtio from a Chrome Extension or in many different containers - or outside a container in a stand alone executable jar.
 Below are all the various options for running hawtio.
-To see whats changed lately check out the <a class="btn" href="http://hawt.io/changelog.html">change log</a>
+To see whats changed lately check out the <a class="btn btn-default" href="http://hawt.io/changelog.html">change log</a>

-The out of the box defaults try to do the right thing for most folks but if you want to configure things then please check out the <a class="btn" href="http://hawt.io/configuration/index.html">configuration guide</a>
+The out of the box defaults try to do the right thing for most folks but if you want to configure things then please check out the <a class="btn btn-default" href="http://hawt.io/configuration/index.html">configuration guide</a>

 ## Using the Chrome Extension

 <a class="btn btn-large btn-primary" href="http://central.maven.org/maven2/io/hawt/hawtio-crx/1.3.1/hawtio-crx-1.3.1.crx">Download the hawtio Chrome Extension version 1.3.1</a>

 * Then you'll need to open the folder that the CRX file got downloaded to.
 On a Mac in Chrome you right click the downloaded file and click <b>Show in Finder</b>

-* now in <a href="https://www.google.com/intl/en/chrome/browser/">Google Chrome</a> open the <a class="btn btn-large" href="chrome://extensions/">Extensions Page</a> at <b>chrome://extensions/</b> or <b>Window pull down menu -&gt; Extensions</b>
+* now in <a href="https://www.google.com/intl/en/chrome/browser/">Google Chrome</a> open the <a class="btn btn-default btn-large" href="chrome://extensions/">Extensions Page</a> at <b>chrome://extensions/</b> or <b>Window pull down menu -&gt; Extensions</b>

 * now drop the downloaded CRX file (from Finder or Windows Explorer) onto Chrome's <a href="chrome://extensions/">Extensions Page</a> at <b>chrome://extensions/</b> or <b>Window pull down menu -&gt; Extensions</b> and it should install the hawtio extension for Chrome.